Office in the Mac App Store

 Workaround: Close apps before pushing the update from the Jamf Server

-Status: Jamf support is investigating as case JAMF-0635688 and with Apple as RADAR 48120258, but at the moment, this appears to be a known limitation of the archjtecture.
+Status: Jamf support is investigating as case JAMF-0635688 and with Apple as RADAR 48120258, but at the moment, this appears to be a known limitation of the MDM/VPP architecture.
+This issue is not limited to just Office apps, but also affects Xcode, Slack, Keynote, Numbers, Pages, etc

 Workaround: Attempt to download the apps again.
 If installing from Jamf Pro, run 'jamf recon' again.
-This will be fixed in macOS 10.14.4
+This is fixed in macOS 10.14.4 and later

 More Info: This issue can occur if the connection to the Apple asset server is reset, or if the storedownload daemon crashes.
 If you see this problem on Mojave, open the Console app, an look at System Reports to see if 'storedownloadd' is crashing with exception 'EXC_BAD_INSTRUCTION (SIGILL)' at the time of Office install.
 This is being tracked with Apple as RADAR 47685116, and is fixed in 10.14.4 Beta 4 (18E205e)